Volunteer in Italy

 The IVHQ Italy Program is located in Naples, the capital city of the Campania region in Southern Italy.
 Volunteer placements are located throughout the wider city area of Naples.
 The program begins on the first and third Monday of every month.
 Volunteers can choose to volunteer for periods ranging from 2 weeks to 12 weeks.

 The city of Naples has a high student drop-out rate with many children choosing to leave their education early in favor of finding work on the streets.
 In some areas of Naples, public schools do not have the means to offer extra-curricular activities to students or alternative applied ways of teaching.
 The Teaching English project is ideal for volunteers who would like to help improve the English language skills of children while also developing their interests and life ambitions.
 Volunteers on the Teaching English project will either assist local teachers during the day at a local public school or work on an ‘after school program’ organizing activities and workshops that can help children improve their English ability.
 Volunteers placed in a local public school will assist teachers in their daily English classes and those placed on the ‘after school program ‘ will provide extra-curricular English workshops for local children, aged from 4 to 18 years-old.
 Volunteers on the ‘after school program’, according to their Italian language level, may have the opportunity to support the social workers in additional extra-curricular classes for the children.
 Volunteers may assist the local teacher on their own or paired up with another volunteer.
 Volunteers will work with groups of children and follow the local school curriculum as a basis for planning engaging English classes, workshops and cultural activities.
 Volunteers will either have the morning or afternoon free to plan their work for the day or take advantage of the Italian language lessons offered by our local team.
 As volunteers work with the support of IVHQ’s local team and placement staff, they do not need to be qualified or experienced teachers to participate on the project.
 However, we encourage volunteers to come prepared by completing some relevant training, like a teaching English as a foreign language (TEFL) course.
+Visit our Online TEFL Course page to learn how to gain an internationally-recognized TEFL certification at a discounted rate.
 Please note, if you apply for the Teaching English project during the school holidays (mid June to mid September), you will be switched to a special holiday project arranged through our local team.

 After School Care